Create an NFS server on Oracle Linux

 fstab

-with the IP address of the server instance.tail -n5
+is the hostname or IP address of the server instance.tail -n5

 file.Mount and verify the share is accessible.